LyalinDotCom/Genkit-Ollama-VisionSample/README.md

 **Note:** It is important to run the Genkit runtime (`genkit start`) separately from the frontend development server (`npm run dev`).
 Attempting to run them together with a command like `genkit start -- npm run dev` can lead to connection issues with the Genkit Developer UI, as the Next.js server runs in its own process and may not expose the necessary hooks for the UI to connect to the runtime.

-### Building for Production
+### Creating a Standalone Build

-To create a production-ready build of the application, run the following commands:
+To create a standalone build of the application, run the following commands:

 ```bash
 npm run build